 “The word LOVE got to be the way it is because I have a kind of a passion about symmetry and the dividing of things into equal parts.
 The word LOVE is that way because those four letters best fit a square if the square is squared by that particular arrangement.
 And it was really that sort of a necessity for a very compact form that I came upon that arrangement . . .
 With the red, blue and green paintings the interaction in the eye is of such a nature that with the slightest change of light the fields automatically interchange, the positive becomes negative and vice versa, with almost a violent effect in the eye.”

 — Robert Indiana

-Excerpt from Bowman, Ruth, and Carl Weinhardt, Jr. Views on Art: Interview with Robert Indiana, WNYC.
-New York, December 2, 1971.
-WNYC Views on Art radio program interviews, 1967–1973.
-Archives of American Art, Smithsonian Institution.
+Ruth Bowman and Carl Weinhardt, Jr., Views on Art: Interview with Robert Indiana, WNYC, New York, December 2, 1971, WNYC Views on Art radio program interviews, 1967–1973, Archives of American Art, Smithsonian Institution.